Alphaam/Intro-to-IM/midtermProject/journal.md

 Activity: Went out and took multiple pictures of campus that I plan to include in the game, Learnt how to use the shuffle feature inorder to shuffle image portions within the list, used photoshop to divide the photos I took into image segments.
 Status: Completed
 Ammendments to initial idea: None.

+23rd October
+Objective:Start on code, learn how to move between multiple pages, learn how to create buttons, instert images into code.
+Activity: Studied Katie's code to figure out how to have multiple pages in the same code and how to create and use buttons in processing.
+Added all the mother ohotos into the code.
+Status:Completed
+Ammendments: None